Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 \subsubsection{MACS1752}

 The multiwavelength view of MACS1752, shown in the left panel of Figure \ref{fig:macsj1752_merger}, presents a binary merger between the NE and SW subclusters.
-Our lensing analysis found that this is a 1:1 mass ratio merger.
+Our lensing analysis found that this is a merger with 1:1 mass ratio.
 This mass ratio is in agreement with galaxy velocity dispersion measurements from \cite{2019bgolovich} (Table \ref{table:mass_estimations}).
-On the other hand, from the brightness of the radio relics \cite{2012vanweeren} proposed a 2:1 mass ratio merger and in the simulation of \cite{2012bonafede} a 3:1 mass ratio merger was suggested.
+On the other hand, from the brightness of the radio relics, \cite{2012vanweeren} proposed a 2:1 mass ratio and in the simulation of \cite{2012bonafede} a 3:1 mass ratio was suggested.

+\edit2{The viewing angle of the merger has been discussed in previous studies.} The spectroscopic redshift study of \cite{2019bgolovich} found that a two-halo model is preferred and that the two subclusters have similar redshifts; evidence that supports MACS1752 as a plane-of-the-sky merger. \cite{2012bonafede} showed that the flattest part of the spectral index for the northeast relic is located at the outer edge of the radio emission, which is expected for a shock propagating in the plane of the sky.
+However, the southwest relic has a spectral index that is flattest within the radio emission, which may indicate a slight viewing angle to the radio emission \edit2{\citep{2013skillman}}.

-The path that the merger unfolded along may be inferred from the distribution of the X-ray emission.
-The X-ray tail that lags behind the NE subcluster is a good indicator of the path that the NE subcluster followed.
-Given the equality of the subcluster masses, we expect the SW subcluster to have followed a similarly shaped path in the opposite direction.
-A poorly defined ram-pressure stripped tail extends from the SW subcluster and eventually blends in with the central substructure.
+The path that the merger unfolded along may be inferred from the distribution of the X-ray emission \edit2{(left panel of Figure \ref{fig:macsj1752_merger})}.
 The schematic view of the merger is shown in the right panel of Figure \ref{fig:macsj1752_merger}.
+The X-ray tail that lags behind the NE subcluster is a good indicator of the path that the NE subcluster followed and suggests a collision with a non-zero impact parameter.
+Given the equality of the subcluster masses, we expect the SW subcluster to have followed a similarly shaped path in the opposite direction. \edit2{Evidence for the SW subcluster path may be present in the X-ray tail that extends from the SW subcluster but it blends in with the central substructure.
+Higher resolution X-ray imaging is needed to better define these features.}